Welcome to Hustle! 🎊 This quick start guide provides instructions on how to get started using Hustle as an admin.

 Congratulations on launching your first goal!
 Once the goal is complete, to review the results click:

 - Groups > the name of the group the goal was launched in > the name of the goal.
-For more information see How do I access my Goal-level data export?
+For more information see How do I export data from Hustle?

 - Reports to see how your performance breaks down over time and across groups and agents.
 For more information, see Using Reports as a Hustle Admin.